sir106/docker-smartmeter-vzlogger/README.md

 ## vzlogger docker image

-this image is a i386 image
+this image is an armv7 / rpi image

 ### Pull the image

-docker pull treban/smartmeter-vzlogger
+docker pull sir/docker-smartmeter-vzlogger

 ### Run the container